uwuclxdy/reverse-proxy-guide/README.md

 # Set up reverse proxy on Debian/Ubuntu using Nginx

-This is how I got reverse proxy working for me, hope it helps you too.
+This is how I got reverse proxy working for me, hope it helps someone else too :3

 ### 1. Install Nginx